Brandon-Rozek/website/content/blog/gpgkeygen.md

 Your selection?
 1
 ```

-I selected the default option.
+I generally recommend selecting the default option.
+As cryptography standards change, I would expect the options presented to you to differ from my selection screen.

 ```
 RSA keys may be between 1024 and 4096 bits long.